 - PRC regulations relating to investments in offshore companies by PRC residents may subject our PRC-resident beneficial owners or our PRC Operating Entities to liability or penalties.
-See Risk Factor - PRC regulations relating to investments in offshore companies by PRC residents may subject our PRC-resident beneficial owners or our PRC Operating Entities to liability or penalties, limit our ability to inject capital into our PRC Operating Entities or limit the ability of our PRC Operating Entities to increase their registered capital or distribute profits. - Substantial uncertainties exist with respect to the interpretation and implementation of the PRC Foreign Investment Law and how it may impact the viability of our current corporate structure, corporate governance and business operations.
-See Risk Factor under such title. - The Chinese government exerts substantial influence over the manner in which SunCar must conduct our business activities.
-See Risk Factor The Chinese government exerts substantial influence over the manner in which we must conduct our business activities.
+See Risk Factors - PRC regulations relating to investments in offshore companies by PRC residents may subject our PRC-resident beneficial owners or our PRC Operating Entities to liability or penalties, limit our ability to inject capital into our PRC Operating Entities or limit the ability of our PRC Operating Entities to increase their registered capital or distribute profits. - Substantial uncertainties exist with respect to the interpretation and implementation of the PRC Foreign Investment Law and how it may impact the viability of our current corporate structure, corporate governance and business operations.
+See the risk factor under such title. - The Chinese government exerts substantial influence over the manner in which SunCar must conduct our business activities.
+See Risk Factors The Chinese government exerts substantial influence over the manner in which we must conduct our business activities.
 We are currently not required to obtain permission or approval from Chinese authorities to list on U.S exchanges, however, if we were required to obtain permission or approval in the future and were denied permission or approval from Chinese authorities to list on U.S. exchanges, we will not be able to continue listing on U.S. exchange and the value of our ordinary shares may significantly decline or be worthless, which would materially affect the interest of the investors. - Our business is conducted in RMB and the price of our ordinary shares is quoted in United States dollars, changes in currency conversion rates may affect the value of your investments.
-See Risk Factor Because our business is conducted in RMB and the price of our ordinary shares is quoted in United States dollars, changes in currency conversion rates may affect the value of your investments.
+See Risk Factors Because our business is conducted in RMB and the price of our ordinary shares is quoted in United States dollars, changes in currency conversion rates may affect the value of your investments.
 Any significant revaluation of the RMB may materially and adversely affect our cash flows, revenue and financial condition.
 Changes in the conversion rate between the United States dollar and the RMB will affect the amount of proceeds we will have available for our business. - We may become subject to a variety of laws and regulations in the PRC regarding privacy, data security, cybersecurity, and data protection.
 SunCar may be liable for improper use or appropriation of personal information.
-See Risk Factor under such title. - If SunCar is classified as a PRC resident enterprise for PRC income tax purposes, such classification could result in unfavorable tax consequences to us and our non-PRC shareholders and ordinary shareholders.
-See Risk Factor under such title. - Failure to obtain any preferential tax treatments or the discontinuation, reduction or delay of any of the preferential tax treatments that may be available to us in the future could materially and adversely affect our business, financial condition and results of operations.
-See Risk Factor under such title. - The M&A Rules and certain other PRC regulations may make it more difficult for us to pursue growth through acquisitions.
-See Risk Factor under such title. - The permission or approval of the China Securities Regulatory Commission may be required in connection with this Transaction and, if required, we cannot predict whether we will be able to obtain such permission or approval.
-See Risk Factor under such title.
+See the risk factor under such title. - If SunCar is classified as a PRC resident enterprise for PRC income tax purposes, such classification could result in unfavorable tax consequences to us and our non-PRC shareholders and ordinary shareholders.
+See the risk factor under such title. - The M&A Rules and certain other PRC regulations may make it more difficult for us to pursue growth through acquisitions.
+See the risk factor under such title. - The permission or approval of the China Securities Regulatory Commission may be required in connection with this Transaction and, if required, we cannot predict whether we will be able to obtain such permission or approval.
+See the risk factor under such title.